David C. Rowe

-David C. Rowe (27 September 1949 – 2 February 2003) was an American psychology professor known for his work studying genetic and environmental influences on adolescent onset behaviors such as delinquency and smoking.
-His research into interaction between genetics and environment led to the discovery of the Scarr-Rowe effect.
+David Christian Rowe (September 27, 1949 – February 2, 2003) was an American psychologist known for his work studying genetic and environmental influences on adolescent onset behaviors such as delinquency and smoking.
+His research into interaction between genetics and environment led to the discovery of the Scarr–Rowe effect.

+Life and career

 Rowe earned his A.B. from Harvard University and his Ph.D. from the University of Colorado at Boulder, where he was a student at the Institute for Behavioral Genetics.